 Arts and crafts

 It’s equally important to consider expert craftsmanship.
 It’s these artisan makers who work their mastery of materials to turn simple fibres into masterpieces.
 From India to China, every culture has developed its own style of rug-making over centuries, developing heritage techniques that make a floor covering a future heirloom.
 Many of our styles are hand-tufted, meticulously crafted by placing the design on a cotton fabric that’s stretched over a frame, then pushing wool threads through the cotton that’s fastened to the base with a tufting gun.
-The rug is then sheared so all loops on the top are cut to creates its signature pile.
-Unlike some of our competitors, hand-tufting allows for the creation of curved patterns that vary in strand length, making them as beautiful as they are durable.
+The rug is then sheared so all loops on the top are cut to create its signature pile.
+Hand-tufting allows for the creation of curved patterns that vary in strand length, making them as beautiful as they are durable.
 Our Spindle Rug by designer Eleanor Pritchard, featuring a large-scale pattern of repeating thick and thin blocks centre-scored with a fine accent line, is available in such a hand-tufted finish.
 It’s comfortable underfoot, hard-wearing over time and smooth enough to showcase the patterns and colours of this incredible London-based artist.
 Flat-woven rugs are also worth finding.
 They’re manually crafted on a loom using a vertical process that involves tightly-knotting each thread.
 A small braid is made with each weave to create the most characteristic feature of this much-loved technique.
-Also by Eleanor Pritchard, the Rick Rack Rug is a perfect demonstration of the process, comprising a zig-zag pattern of alternating directional triangles of light and dark tones.
 As you’d expect from its name, flat-woven rugs are smooth, meaning you don’t need to consider pile-length when choosing.
 With no backing, they’re usually reversible, making them a flexible addition to any space, while allowing for patterns to pop, stand-out texture and attention-to-detail.

 Subscribe to our newsletter